 Emphasizing prematurely can easily lead to inner resistance in children, and the result is often counterproductive.

+As a sanitary disposables wholesaler, we are glad to share professional information with you.
 Generally, when the baby is 1 and a half to 2 years old, the consciousness of voluntary defecation will appear.

 At this time, the baby's digestive system and bladder are basically mature enough to control defecation, so parents should pay attention to the baby's state and seize the opportunity to let the baby out of baby diapers.
 You can start trying not wearing diapers during the day, training to pee in the potty or toilet, and still need to use diapers at night.